 - Should I create a mobile app for my church?

-When is a mobile church app not right for your needs?
+When is a church app not right for your needs?

-Church apps aren’t great for finding new congregants.
+Church mobile apps aren’t great for finding new congregants.

-Consider: When was the last time you discovered a new church home through a quick search on the App Store?
-More than likely, you’ve never done this.
-Further, statistically, app discovery in general is down, with 51% of smartphone users downloading exactly zero new apps month-by-month.
+When was the last time you heard of someone discovering a new church home through a quick search on the App Store?
+More than likely, no one does this.
+And studies show that app discovery in general is down, with 51% of smartphone users downloading exactly zero new apps month-by-month.

 If you were excited about the possibilities of church mobile apps— don’t despair just yet.
 These apps are powerful tools, but only after you’ve already built strong relationships with your congregants.